EarMen Tradutto DAC Review

 Although the news tells us that analogue sources are still rising in popularity, streaming is still the best way to access millions of tracks without needing shelves and units to store them.
 Furthermore, once their favourite streamed tracks have been heard through good wired headphones or a decent stereo speaker system, many modern music fans will not understand the need to hand over space in their homes to store LPs or CDs.

 After the quality of the streamed music itself, pivotal to what you hear from your streaming service is the DAC used to convert the digital signal to analogue before it reaches your amplifier, then goes out through your earphones or speakers.
-As with everything in hi-fi, there's a fair range to choose from at varying price points, including iFi's $130 ZEN Air DAC and Topping's E50 at $269, going up to the likes of the more expensive Auralic Vega G2.1, the dCS Bartók and beyond.
+As with everything in hi-fi, there's a fair range to choose from at varying price points, including the affordable iFi ZEN Air DAC and Topping's E50, going up to the likes of the Auralic Vega G2.1, the $18,995 dCS Bartók and beyond.

-For many, king of the compact desktop DAC is StereoNET's Applause Award-winning Chord Qutest.
-Now priced at $2,125, it might sit on the wrong side of the price scale for some.
-So, does the $799 Tradutto from EarMen have the chops to satisfy those taking digital audio more seriously?
+For many, king of the compact desktop DAC is StereoNET's Applause Award-winning Chord Qutest at $2,600 in Australia.
+So, does the $1,500 Tradutto from EarMen have the chops to satisfy those taking digital audio more seriously?

 Looking at its spec sheet, the Tradutto certainly makes a strong case for itself.
 Offering USB Type-B, TOSLINK optical and coaxial RCA digital, alongside Bluetooth 5.1 aptX HD/ aptX Adaptive (via Qualcomm's QCC5124 flagship chip), these input options should serve most.
 Conversion is handled by an ESS ES9038K2M DAC chip sat on the gold-plated PCB, which is good for processing up to 32/768 PCM, DXD up to 768kHz, and DSD512.
 The Tradutto also decodes MQA thanks to an XMOS 16-core XU216 chip, and even is spotted by your Roon network should you have one.
 You also get a pair of RCA analogue outputs plus a balanced 4.4mm jack port.